 The Persistence Enhanced | PS5 Review

-The Persistence, developed by Firesprite and published by Perp Games first hit the market in 2018, making its initial appearance on the PS VR, later to be released on all major consoles including PS4, Xbox 1 and Nintendo Switch, but I will be specifically reviewing my experience with the Enhanced Edition released for the PS5, Xbox Series X/S and PC.
-For those of you who already own it on PS4/Xbox 1, the Enhanced edition will come as a free upgrade!
+The Persistence, developed by Firesprite and published by Perp Games first hit the market in 2018, making its initial appearance on the PlayStation VR, later to be released on all major consoles including PlayStation, XBox, and Nintendo Switch, but I will be specifically reviewing my experience with the Enhanced Edition released for the PlayStation 5, XBox Series X/S, and Windows PC.
+For those of you who already own it on PlayStation 4 and XBox One, this new Enhanced Edition will come as a free upgrade!

 The Persistence is a first-person survival, horror roguelike that takes place within a spacecraft known as The Persistence.
 The first tool you’ll need to make sure that you have equipped when you load up this game is… persistence.